Skip to main content ] Facebook Twitter Member area

 While it may be difficult to talk about, sometimes even with your own partner, it is completely normal for your relationship and experiences in the bedroom to change.

-Sometimes your bits and bobs just don’t work as they used to – and that’s okay!
+Sometimes your bits and bobs just don’t work as they used to and that’s not your fault.
 It just means that it may be time to get a bit creative with how you express physical intimacy with your partner.

-Clinical and counselling psychologist Elisabeth Shaw, Chief Executive Officer (CEO) of Relationships Australia New South Wales, says that it is important that you and your partner are able to continue your relationship as you have, which includes being able to express yourselves sexually.
+Clinical and counselling psychologist Elisabeth Shaw, CEO of Relationships Australia New South Wales, said it is important that you and your partner are able to continue your relationship as you have, which includes being able to express yourselves sexually.

-“If a couple has had sex as an important part of their relationship, they need to be taken seriously about some of these things and be encouraged and celebrated for the need to keep this part of their physical expression alive,” explains Ms Shaw.
+“If a couple has had sex as an important part of their relationship, they need to be taken seriously about some of these things and be encouraged and celebrated for the need to keep this part of their physical expression alive,” Ms Shaw said.

 Changes that can impact sex